kumlali/catfarm/README.md

       inflating: /home/kumlali/myapp/instances/myapp2/conf/tomcat-users.xml
     [dev:rose:myapp2] Instance configuration in /home/kumlali/myapp/deploy/latest/instance.zip has been deployed.

-## Integration to Continues Delivery Pipeline
+## Integration to Continuous Integration/Delivery Pipeline

 You can easily integrate **cat**_farm_ to your pipeline.
 By the way, [Jenkins](https://jenkins.io/) is a great tool with great pipeline support.